Hit Me Hard and Soft: Marketing and tour

+On April 29, 2024, Eilish announced Hit Me Hard and Soft: The Tour, her seventh concert tour, in support of the album.
+The first North American leg began on September 29, 2024, at the Videotron Centre in Quebec City, Canada.
+The 2025 leg, covering Europe and Oceania, started on February 18 at the Brisbane Entertainment Centre in Brisbane, Australia, and concluded on November 23 at Chase Center in San Francisco, United States.

 Singles and music videos

 "Lunch" was released as the lead single in tandem with the album's release, along with a music video directed by Eilish herself.
 The song debuted and peaked at number five on the US Billboard Hot 100.
-It also found international success, peaking within the top five in the UK, Germany, Australia and New Zealand, and various European countries.
+It also saw international success, peaking within the top five in the UK, Germany, Australia and New Zealand, and various European countries.

-An extended version of "L'Amour De Ma Vie", including "Over Now", was released as a promotional single on May 22, 2024.
+An extended version of "L'Amour de Ma Vie", subtitled "Over Now", was released as a promotional single on May 22, 2024.

 The music video for "Chihiro", also directed by Eilish herself, was released on June 6, 2024.
-The song debuted at number 12 on the Billboard Hot 100 and charted for 20 weeks due to its streaming success, despite not receiving an official single release in the United States.
+The song debuted at number 12 on the Billboard Hot 100 and charted for 20 weeks due to its streaming success, despite not receiving an official single release in the US.
 It was sent to Italian radio on January 16, 2025.

-"Birds of a Feather" impacted US contemporary hit radio as the album's second official single on July 2, 2024.
+"Birds of a Feather" impacted US contemporary hit radio as the second official single on July 2, 2024.
 The music video for the song, directed by Aidan Zamiri, was released on September 27, 2024.
-The song was initially a fan favorite, debuting at number 13 on the US Billboard Hot 100 and organically rising into the top ten in subsequent weeks.
-It eventually grew into a worldwide success, peaking at number two on the US Billboard Hot 100 and number one on the Global 200.
-The song also became the most-streamed song in a calendar year on Spotify in 2024, surpassing Sabrina Carpenter's "Espresso".
+The song was initially a fan favorite, debuting at number 13 on the Billboard Hot 100 and organically rising into the top ten in subsequent weeks.
+It eventually grew into a worldwide success, peaking at number two on the chart and number one on the Global 200.
+The song also became Spotify's most-streamed song in a calendar year in 2024, surpassing Sabrina Carpenter's "Espresso".
 It was nominated for Song of the Year, Record of the Year, and Best Pop Solo Performance at the 67th Annual Grammy Awards in 2025.

-"Wildflower" impacted US contemporary hit radio as the album's third single on February 28, 2025.
+"Wildflower" impacted US contemporary hit radio as the fourth single on March 4, 2025.

 Critical reception

 Hit Me Hard and Soft received widespread critical acclaim.
-On Metacritic, which assigns a normalized score out of 100 to ratings from professional publications, Hit Me Hard and Soft received a weighted mean score of 89, based on 22 reviews, indicating "universal acclaim".
-In a five-star review, Helen Brown of The Independent praised how the album "whispers its way through a marvelous maze of music to deliver some big emotional wallops."
+In a five-star review, Helen Brown of The Independent praised how it "whispers its way through a marvelous maze of music to deliver some big emotional wallops."
 Neil McCormick from The Daily Telegraph agreed in his own five-star assessment, opining that the "heartbreak masterpiece" is "rich, strange, smart, sad and wise enough" to stand in comparison with Joni Mitchell's Blue (1971).

 Writing for The Guardian, Alexis Petridis complimented Hit Me Hard and Softs "beautiful" melodies and "distinctive" lyrical touches, but wondered if some of its elements could be "a little too opaque" for its own good.
-NMEs Thomas Smith felt that although Eilish wrote the album for herself, she created a record that will "resonate harder" than anything she has done before.
+NMEs Thomas Smith felt that although Eilish wrote it for herself, she created a record that will "resonate harder" than anything she has done before.